sonia-lu/Python_API_testing/README.md

 <a name="introduction"></a>
 ## Introduction

-`This repository was created for recriutment purpose.`
+`This repository was created for recriutment purposes.`

 For this automation I used:
-- python
+- Python
 - Pytest
 - Selenium